se7enxweb/exponentialbasic/README.md

 2. Set up your database in your database server.

+- You will first need to generate the database SQL file.
+Run this command: ```cd /path/to/ezpb/; ./bin/shell/make_sql.sh```
+- Then load the SQL file generated from: ```mysql -u user databaseName -p < ./bin/sql/generated/publish_mysql.sql;```

-3. Update settings files as needed.
+4. Update settings files

+Update settings file ```bin/ini/override/site.ini``` as needed to include the default settings customized to your own needs.

-- Update site name, domain hostnames for user and admin websites, default design, database name and connecting username and password settings all in the site.ini in bin/ini/override/site.ini
+- Update site name, domain hostnames for user and admin websites, default design, database name and database connection username and password settings all in the site.ini in bin/ini/override/site.ini

 3. Initialize the application in your web browser.
 We recommend loading the admin site first but it doesn't matter much.